Home

 Build

-First of all, this is a static website, which means it is built almost entirely beforehand, so that the hosting will serve almost only html files with eventually some JavaScript, while the client will have little to do.
-This should make for a fast and lean website, with little to no maintenance needed.
+First of all, this is a static website, which means it is built almost entirely beforehand.
+Hosting mostly serves HTML files, with some JavaScript where needed, while the client has very little work to do.
+This makes for a fast, lean website with little to no maintenance needed.

-There are several static website builders and frameworks, the best known are Gatsby and Hugo, I opted for Astro, a relative newcomer with several tricks up the sleeve.
+There are several static website builders and frameworks.
+The best known are Gatsby and Hugo; I opted for Astro, a relative newcomer with several tricks up its sleeve.

-For styling I used TailwindCSS, I found it easy to use and very well documented.
+For styling I used TailwindCSS, which I found easy to use and very well documented.

 Deploy